matuzo/matuzoat/src/blog/2021/sm-a11y-testing.md

 ---
 title: "Workshop: Deep Dive on Accessibility Testing"
 permalink: blog/workshop-deep-dive-on-accessibility-testing/index.html
+meta:
-metadescription: 'I’ve teamed up with my friends at Smashing Magazine to share with you everything I know about web accessibility testing'
+  description: 'I’ve teamed up with my friends at Smashing Magazine to share with you everything I know about web accessibility testing'
+  image: sm_a11yworkshop.png
 teaser: 'I’ve teamed up with my friends at [Smashing Magazine](https://www.smashingmagazine.com/) 😻 to share with you everything I know about web accessibility testing!
 In this [smashing workshop](https://smashingconf.com/online-workshops/workshops/manuel-matuzovic/) we’ll talk about automatic and manual testing, screen reader basics, Single Page Applications, Dev Tools, and more.'
 date: 2021-10-02T12:38:54.969Z
 tags:
   - blog
-  - posts
   - html
-image: articles/sm_a11yworkshop.png
 ---

 <!-- teaser -->